-My name is Chris Keniley, and welcome to Chris K Music Lessons and Repair Studio located in Mattoon, Illinois!
+My name is Chris Keniley, and welcome to Chris K Music Lessons and Repair Studio.

-Here is some information about my music lesson program!
+Here is some information about my music lesson program in Mattoon, IL.

 Teaching Experience: Extensive, with over 25 years experience.
-This includes gigging, recording, drum corps, cruise ships, clinics, countless performances, instructing schools and the list goes on.
+This includes gigging, recording, music ministry, drum corps, cruise ships, music judging, countless performances, school clinics and the list goes on.
 Chris K Music Lessons and Repair Studio became an official business in 2009, adding instrument repair and other services throughout the years.
+I perform and teach on most instruments.

 What age do I start: A mature 6, but age can vary.
 Usually my “younglings” play multiple instruments like piano and drums!

 Studio Size: I teach an average of 80 students a week on various instruments.
 My Music Lesson studio is my top priority and main focus here at Chris K Music.
-My teaching spots are limited, but I do try to find a spot for anyone interested in lessons!
+My teaching spots are limited, but I do try to find a spot for anyone interested.
+Depending on the season you can always join my waiting list.

 Most popular instruments: Most of my students learn piano, drums or guitar, but I do have a variety wood winds, brass, and strings from the list below.
 Many of my students become multi-instrumentalists like myself and take on many instruments!

-Price of Lessons: My regular rate is $75.00 a month for 4 lessons, 30 minutes in length.
+Price of Lessons: My regular rate is $75.00 a month for 4 lessons, 30 minutes in length (once a week for 4 weeks).
 Breaks down to $18.75 a lesson.
-I do have students that go for an hour or come twice a week for thirty minutes ($150.00 a month) or longer (varies by situation, usually families of 3 or more students).
-For more information please contact me cause I may have different options depending on work and school situations!
-I also have different options for home school families.
+I do have students that go for an hour ($150.00 a month) or come twice a week for thirty minutes ($150.00 a month) or longer (varies by situation, usually families of 3 or more students).
+For more information please contact me cause I may have different options depending on work schedules and school situations like home school families.

 How would you describe your teaching style: It is different for every one.
-I’m usually patient and laid back, but know when to push a student when needed.
+I’m usually patient and laid back, but I can be strict and know when to push a student when needed.
 I have 3 kids of my own so I have a lot of patience!
 Quite a few students that have studied with me now have successful or fulfilling music careers including band directing, worship leading, recording, touring and more.
 Check out testimonials to see what families say about my music lesson program.

 What to expect on a first lesson: First I get to know you, understanding why you picked the instrument, maybe examining the instrument (usually tuning it if its a string instrument, air leaks for wood winds etc.).
 Then we get right to work!
 For most it’s starting with exercises to build strength or talking about what to expect.
 For more seasoned players we go over goals and come up with a plan based on personal musical experience.
 Most students leave knowing a short song or two.